Mohs surgery: Specific risks/complications

+Less commonly seen is postoperative swelling, rash, and disturbance of skin sensation.
+Pain is generally mild.

+Overall, Mohs surgery is generally safe with risks/complications being minor and manageable.

 Technique

 In 2012, the American Academy of Dermatology published appropriate use criteria (AUC) on Mohs micrographic surgery in collaboration with the following organizations: American College of Mohs Surgery; American Society for Mohs Surgery; and the American Society for Dermatologic Surgery Association.
 More than 75 physicians contributed to the development of the Mohs surgery AUC, which were published in the Journal of the American Academy of Dermatology and Dermatologic Surgery.

 The Australasian College of Dermatologists, in concert with the Australian Mohs Surgery Committee, has also developed evidence based guidelines for Mohs Surgery.

 The Mohs procedure is a pathology sectioning method that allows for the complete examination of the surgical margin.
 It is different from the standard bread loafing technique of sectioning, where random samples of the surgical margin are examined.

 Mohs surgery is performed in four steps: